ctfpilot/ctfp/README.md

 > [!TIP]
 > If you are looking for **how to build challenges for CTFp**, please check out the **[CTF Pilot's Challenges Template](https://github.com/ctfpilot/challenges-template)** and **[CTF Pilot's Challenge Toolkit](https://github.com/ctfpilot/challenge-toolkit)** repositories.

-CTFp (CTF Pilot's CTF Platform) is a CTF plaform designed to host large-scale Capture The Flag (CTF) competitions, with focus on scalability, resilience and ease of use.
+CTFp (CTF Pilot's CTF Platform) is a CTF platform designed to host large-scale Capture The Flag (CTF) competitions, with focus on scalability, resilience and ease of use.
 The platform uses Kubernetes as the underlying orchestration system, where both the management, scoreboard and challenge infrastructure are deployed as Kubernetes resources.
 It then leverages GitOps through [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) for managing the platform's configuration and deployments, including the CTF challenges.

-CTFp acts as the orchestration layer for deploying and managing the platform, while utilizing a varirety of CTF Pilots components for providing the full functionality of the platform.
+CTFp acts as the orchestration layer for deploying and managing the platform, while utilizing a variety of CTF Pilots components for providing the full functionality of the platform.

 CTFp provides a CLI tool for managing the deployment of the platform, but it is possible to use the individual Terraform components directly if desired.
 To further work with the platform after initial deployment, you will primarily interact with the Kubernetes cluster using `kubectl`, ArgoCD and the other monitoring systems deployed.